 Step 8: Bottling

 Pour the filtered oil into a clean, dry dark glass bottle.
-Store in a cool, dark place to preserve its qualities.
+Store it in a cool, dark place to preserve its qualities.

-What are the benefits of sage oil?
+What are the benefits and virtues of sage oil?

 How to use sage oil?